About Kanban boards

 Azure DevOps Services | Azure DevOps Server 2022 - Azure DevOps Server 2019 | TFS 2018

 Your Kanban board provides you with a visual interactive space for you and your team to plan and show progress.
-With it, your team can track the critical information they need by seeing which work items are in progress, where the bottlenecks are, who work is assigned to, and more.
+Your team can track the critical information it needs by seeing which work items are in progress, where the bottlenecks are, who work is assigned to, and more.

-Boards present work items as cards and support quick status updates through drag-and-drop, similar to sticky notes on a physical whiteboard.
+As work progresses from idea to completion, you update the items on the board.
+Each column represents a work stage.
+Each card represents a work item and supports quick status updates through drag-and-drop, similar to sticky notes on a physical whiteboard.

 Product and portfolio Kanban boards

 Each product and portfolio backlog has a corresponding Kanban board.
 Kanban boards are associated with a team and display work items that are based on the area and iteration paths that the team selected.
 For more information, see Define iteration (sprint) paths and configure team iterations.

 To maximize a team's ability to consistently deliver high-quality software, Kanban emphasizes two main practices.
 The first is to visualize the flow of work.
 This practice requires you to map your team's workflow stages and configure your Kanban board to match.
 The second is to constrain the amount of work in progress, which requires you to set work-in-progress (WIP) limits.
 You're then ready to track progress on your Kanban board and monitor key metrics to reduce lead or cycle time.
 To get started, see Use your Kanban board.

 See the following table of terms and available tools used in tracking work using Kanban boards and Kanban methods.

 |Blocker||An issue that prevents work from progressing.
 You can highlight work that is blocked by using tags and changing the card color.
 For more information, see Customize cards, Define style rules to highlight cards.|